Intervention/docs/image/v4/getting-started/frameworks.md

 ### Application-wide Configuration

-The extension comes with a global configuration file that is recognized by Laravel.
-It is therefore possible to store the settings for Intervention Image once centrally and not have to define them individually each time you call the image manager.
+This package includes a global configuration file that Laravel recognizes.
+This allows you to store the settings for Intervention Image centrally without having to define them individually each time you call the image manager.

-The configuration file can be copied to the application with the following command.
+You can copy the configuration file to your application with the following command.

 ```bash
 php artisan vendor:publish --provider="Intervention\Image\Laravel\ServiceProvider"